CatalaLang/catala-book/src/3-3-test-ci.md

 `clerk test` will pick up the `` ```catala-test-cli `` blocks, run the command inside, and compare the output with the expected output.

-Remember that beyond `test-scope`, you can put any acceptable Catala command on a cram test.
+Remember that beyond `interpret`, you can put any acceptable Catala command on a cram test.
 See the [reference](./6-2-commands-workflow.md#clerk-test) for more details.